 Before you make a large investment in cooking tools that you may or may not use, use what you have to build skills.
 If you can’t scramble eggs, don’t worry about buying an omelet pan.
 If you’re just learning to cook, start by learning to cook breakfast.
 Pancakes and french toast are easy to prepare and budget-friendly.

 Each time you walk into your apartment, find ways to shed your day.
 Hang up your keys.
 Drop off your shoes.
 Hang up or shelve your backpack, briefcase and purse.
 Carefully check under those hanging items to make sure you’re not scarring up your walls.
 If you have a dog that really needs a walk, keep your walking shoes right by the door.

 In addition to the necessary storage in an entry, personalize the space.
 Create room for your family photos, pictures with friends, and memorabilia.
 If you had a great day in 5th grade because you won a science award, put it on the wall.

 Some people absolutely love a recliner; others have to have a sofa.
 If your living room is on the small side or your budget is tight, fill it with fun things.
 Yes, you can pair a comfy sofa with some folding director’s chairs.
 Make sure the director’s chairs are sturdy and roomy, and create room in your closet to put them up when not in use.

-Whether it’s your first apartment or just a fresh start, your apartment can break the “cookie-cutter” feel with the tips above.
+Whether it’s your first apartment or just a fresh start at Sierra Del Oro Apartments Corona CA, your apartment can break the “cookie-cutter” feel with the tips above.
 Add portable color with rugs and throws.
 Find a houseplant that you can’t kill.
 Accent your kitchen with beautiful food and dishes.